 I’d consider hiring a personal assistant sooner rather than later too.
 I used to think of this being a luxury rather than a necessity but having a PA has allowed me to delegate tasks that don’t need my attention and focus on achieving my full potential in my role as chief executive.

 Lastly, the most important piece of advice is practice what you preach.
-As a healthy meal provider, for me that means eating nutritious food, including what we sell to our customers, having balance, and keeping my body moving to maintain optimum health.
+As Be Fit Food is a healthy meal provider, for me that means eating nutritious food, including what we sell to our customers, having balance, and keeping my body moving to maintain optimum health.